vvvvveraliu/ImageClassification-NoiseHandling/README.md

 1. the model and feature extractor used is not sophisticated enough.
 The toyish model we used for baseline is barely for the purpose of illustrating the workflow of building a predictive models for CIFAR-10 dataset.
 Therefore, we should consider a more complex model that will give a better prediction performance
 2. we treat the noisy labels with error as if they are clean.
 Therefore, the model is actually learning from a untrustful source.
 We can address the second issue with a "label-correction" approach - before feeding the training set to the predictive model, they use the small set with both clean and noisy label to train a label-correction model.

+### Implementation
+To improve the model performance, we will implement the following two models:
+* Model I: this is a more sophisticated model (e.g. neural networks) than the baseline, while still treats the noisy labels as clean ones;
+* Model II: use exactly the same predictive model as in Model I, but add some extra models or procedures to address the label noise issue.